j-schmied/vscodeslx/README.md

 # SLX README

 Syntax highlighting for Wolverine Systems SLX.
+If you are interested, feel free to colaborate! #stongertogether

 ## Release Notes